vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 That's it; I hope you can use some of these templates in your own setup.

-Let me know which cool and useful templates you use!
+Let me know which cool templates you use!

 ---
 [^^ Top](#table-of-contents)